-Knot Project Space is excited to continue its 'Video in the Public Sphere' speaker series with a lecture by Monika Kin Gagnon, Professor of Communication Studies at Concordia University, who has published widely on various topics relating to cultural politics and visual / media art.
-Gagnon's talk will focus on the screen experiments which took place at Expo 67, as well as the 'making public' of these historic works through strategies of simulation.
+Knot Project Space is excited to have continued its 'Video in the Public Sphere' speaker series with a lecture by Monika Kin Gagnon, Professor of Communication Studies at Concordia University, who has published widely on various topics relating to cultural politics and visual / media art.
+Gagnon's talk focused on the screen experiments which took place at Expo 67, as well as the 'making public' of these historic works through strategies of simulation.

 - About the ‘Video in the Public Sphere’ Speaker Series -